microsoft/MSAdvertisingSamples/Android/advertising-sdk-for-android-guide.md

 Currently, the Microsoft Advertising SDK for Android is not available via the Maven repository.
 You must include the AAR file for the SDK directly into your project.

-> [!NOTE]
-> The following instructions assume that you have already downloaded the AAR file for the Microsoft Advertising SDK for Android.
+> **Note**&nbsp;&nbsp;The following instructions assume that you have already downloaded the AAR file for the Microsoft Advertising SDK for Android.
 The SDK is currently available as a private beta.
 To request access to the SDK, please reach out to us at aiacare@microsoft.com.

   1. Create a **libs** folder under the app folder of your project if it doesn’t already exist, and copy the AAR file for the SDK to this folder.
 Make sure the  **Project** tab is selected.
 If **Android** or any other tab is selected, use the triangle button to switch to **Project**.